Chart Color Schemes

 An assessment of population growth drivers in Old Reynella reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Old Reynella is expected to grow by 355 persons to 2041, reflecting an increase of 6.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of Australian statistical areas is expected, with the Old Reynella (SA2) expected to increase by 359 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.7% in total over the 17 years.

 Frequently Asked Questions - Population